-Guide to Dubrovnik, Dalmatia ‘s Lustrous Pearl, and the grand finale of my bus road trip along the Adriatic coast.
+Guide to Dubrovnik, the Lustrous Pearl of Dalmatia.
+It was the grand finale of my bus road trip along the Adriatic coast.

-However, the large crowds and the flaws that come with tourist sellout overshadowed my stay a bit.
+Despite the large crowds and the flaws that come with tourist sellouts that overshadowed my stay a bit.

 To Be Or Not To Be

 Remember what I wrote about Rijeka?
-How did I enjoy taking part in everyday life there?
-“Just being” – no sight-chasing, no FOMO – just being there?
+How much I enjoyed taking part in everyday life there?
+“Just being” – no sight-chasing, no FOMO – just being?

 Well, Dubrovnik was quite the opposite.

 No one will dispute that Dubrovnik is gorgeous.
-And for what reason ever, it is gorgeous everywhere.
-While cities like Zagreb or Zadar have this beautiful city center and the rest is pretty….unpretty, to say the least, Dubrovnik is pretty and charming everywhere.
+And for whatever reason, it is gorgeous everywhere.
+While cities like Zagreb or Zadar have this beautiful city center and the rest is pretty….unpretty, to say the least, Dubrovnik is delightful and charming everywhere.